-Autoscale your AKS pods using Application Gateway Metrics (Beta)
+Autoscale your AKS pods by using Application Gateway metrics

 As incoming traffic increases, it becomes crucial to scale up your applications based on the demand.

-measures average requests sent to a specific backend pool and backend HTTP setting combination.
+metric measures average requests sent to a specific combination of a backend pool and a backend HTTP setting.

-- We use HPA to use Application Gateway metrics and target a deployment for scaling.
+- Horizontal Pod Autoscaler: You use this component to apply Application Gateway metrics and target a deployment for scaling.

 Monitoring Reader

-access over Application Gateway's resource group.applicationGatewayGroupName="<application-gateway-group-id>" applicationGatewayGroupId=$(az group show -g $applicationGatewayGroupName -o tsv --query "id") az ad sp create-for-rbac -n "azure-k8s-metric-adapter-sp" --role "Monitoring Reader" --scopes applicationGatewayGroupId
+access over the Application Gateway deployment's resource group:applicationGatewayGroupName="<application-gateway-group-id>" applicationGatewayGroupId=$(az group show -g $applicationGatewayGroupName -o tsv --query "id") az ad sp create-for-rbac -n "azure-k8s-metric-adapter-sp" --role "Monitoring Reader" --scopes applicationGatewayGroupId

 Create an